-- The camp stove somehow, somehow, got left behind in the garage.
+- The camp stove that we got from Instash somehow, somehow, got left behind in the garage.
 How could that possibly be?
 The fire grill didn’t go low enough to cook well over coals, and our little aluminum barbecue would only work with the small pan.
 Hmm . . . how many one-piece batches of french toast does it take to feed two adults?

 - S’mores Fixings: Marshmallows, check.
 Graham crackers, check.
 Hershey bars?
 Pick them up at Wally World.
 Except . . . we didn’t.
 Do you have any idea what camp stores charge??
 But it was a must-have, so we paid the extortion.
 And boy were they yummy!
 (I do not recommend calculating the Weight Watchers points for them, especially when scarfing down three!)

 - No Milk.
 Not a problem for cereal – we hadn’t brought any – but I hadn’t checked the pancake mix that Hubby packed.
 It required not only milk, but oil, too!
 Okay, not a huge problem – we could have french toast both mornings.
 One piece at a time.

 - I left Hubby’s anniversary present at home, and had never managed to even look for a card!
 Yeah, remember those weeks of stress?
 Aarrgghh!
 But my Sweetie gave me my anniversary roses on Friday (a day early), so I put most of them in the fridge and brought a half dozen with us.
 Made the loveliest campsite picnic table I’ve had yet!